5 Simple Tips for Safely Thawing Frozen Feeders

 Author: Chris Read Date Posted: 11 January 2018

-Keeping your pets & family healthy This blog describes 5 steps for safely thawing frozen food for pet snakes, pet lizards or bird of prey in order to avoid deadly mistakes.
+Keeping your snakes, lizards, frogs & family healthy This blog describes 5 steps for safely thawing frozen food for pet snakes, pet lizards or bird of prey in order to avoid deadly mistakes.

 Tip 1: Only buy your rodents from trusted, clean & hygienic suppliers.